sjmini/justgen/README.md

 This repository provides the tool for the paper "JUSTGen: Effective Test Generation for Unspecified JNI Behaviors on JVMs" accepted at ICSE 2021.

+## Environment

+JUSTGen is verified in following OS:

+1. MacOS 10.13.5

+2. Linux xxxxx

 ## Structure
 1. test/rule : JNI specification expressed in our domain specific language